NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

 # Portfolio project IDATT1003

-This file uses Mark Down syntax.
-For more information see [here](https://www.markdownguide.org/basic-syntax/).

-[//]: # "TODO: Fill inn your name and student ID"

 STUDENT NAME = Dennis Moe
 STUDENT ID = 123631

 ## Project description

-[//]: # "TODO: Write a short description of your project/product here."

 It's purpose is to act as a tracker system for what you have in your fridge/kitchen along with the prices, measuring units, quantity, expiration date and category of those items.